Reddit’s fight with its most powerful users enters new phase as blackout continues - Local News 8

 “What we are seeing now is a case of the discontent speaking out where the silent majority is happy with the status quo of a blackout,” said Omar, who requested anonymity for safety reasons.
 Omar added that the backlash Reddit has faced was largely self-inflicted, and that the company’s critics do not oppose its attempts to monetize the platform so much as the way it has gone about it.

-“We aren’t here to argue that Reddit shouldn’t be charging for their API,” the spokesperson added.
+“We aren’t here to argue that Reddit shouldn’t be charging for their API,” Omar added.
 “We’re here to argue that the timeline and the price of their API are both unreasonable and anti-competitive.”

 Huffman argued this week that Reddit is a business, telling NPR “it’s time we grow up and behave like an adult company.”